A thali is a lot to pair with one wine. On a single platter, you have salt, spice, acid, fat, and sweetness, all moving at once.

 2. The Red Bridge: Chilled Gamay (Beaujolais)

-- Why: High-tannin reds (like Cabernet) turn metallic and bitter when they meet chili heat.
-Gamay, with its bright red fruit and minimal tannin, acts as a refreshing counterpoint.
+- Why: High-tannin reds like Cabernet can turn metallic and bitter against chili heat.
+Gamay, with its bright fruit and low tannin, is a better fit.

 - The Pour: A Morgon or Fleurie served slightly chilled.